lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 # Prerequisites

 The following Python libraries are needed: Gensim, BS4, NetworkX, Matplotlib, Pandas.
 Also NLTK and SpaCy.
 Gensim requires NumPy and SciPy.
 NLTK requires Pandas.
+Pdfminersix if you are starting from Pdfs

 For example, if one chooses to do it in Conda: